AND BEYOND

 BIOCHAR

-As an alternative to dehydration, biochar production involves using very high temperatures and minimal to no oxygen to produce materials with varied and unique properties.
-Put differently, some of the food wastes we accept don’t dehydrate well – at Break it Down our minds naturally wondered, what if we heat the heck out of it instead!
-The complexity and variations of biochar materials, however, still challenges the scientific community.
+Unlike dehydration, biochar production uses extremely high heat and little to no oxygen to create materials with unique and varied properties.
+Some food wastes don’t dehydrate well—so at Break it Down, we asked ourselves: what if we just heat the heck out of it instead?
+Biochar remains a complex material, and its many variations continue to challenge even the scientific community.

-Even seemingly small changes in the temperature and burn time can result in materials with different chemical or material properties.
-Add to this challenge the huge range of marketing claims associated with biochar products, many of which haven’t quite panned out as advertised.
-While we don’t think biochar will “save the world,” we do think that, here again, there are many opportunities to transform materials in our waste stream into higher value-added products to benefit society.
+Even small changes in temperature or burn time can produce biochars with different chemical and material properties.
+On top of that, the market is full of bold claims about biochar—many of which haven’t lived up to the hype.
+While we don’t believe biochar will “save the world,” we do see real opportunities to turn waste stream materials into higher-value products that benefit society.

 BONE CHAR

-Bones processed with high heat into a bone char can be very effective at removing excess Fluoride from drinking water.
+Processing bones at high heat into bone char creates an effective material for removing excess fluoride from drinking water.

-Globally, excess fluoride in drinking water affects upwards of 300 M people.
-In Mexico alone, there are roughly 20 million people, mostly in rural areas, drinking water with elevated levels of naturally occurring Fluoride.
+Excess fluoride in drinking water affects over 300 million people worldwide.
+In Mexico alone, around 20 million people—mostly in rural areas—rely on water with elevated levels of naturally occurring fluoride.

 bon char

-Hairchar is a form of charcoal made from burning hair at high temperatures in an oxygen-limited environment.
-This process is known as pyrolysis.
-Most biochars are depleted in nitrogen.
-However, by burning the hair we collect from local salons and pet groomers, we create a nitrogen-rich biochar product.
+Hairchar is a type of charcoal created by burning hair at high temperatures with little to no oxygen—a process called pyrolysis.
+Most biochars lack nitrogen, but by using hair collected from local salons and pet groomers, we produce a nitrogen-rich biochar with unique benefits.

 Our Hairchar is excellent for the long-term enrichment of houseplants and garden soil.